MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 ### Recommendations

 | **Recommendation** | **Benefit** |
 |---|---|
 | Use Azure Monitor to [analyze metrics](/azure/virtual-machines/disks-metrics) and create alerts. | Azure Monitor provides insight in how your disks and VMs perform and you should use it to ensure your performance remains optimal. |
 | Review the available [backup options for managed disks](/azure/virtual-machines/backup-and-disaster-recovery-for-azure-iaas-disks) | Knowing the available options allows you to select the configuration that best suits your needs. |

-## Performance efficiency
+## Performance Efficiency

 Performance Efficiency is about **maintaining user experience even when there's an increase in load** by managing capacity.
 The strategy includes scaling resources, identifying and optimizing potential bottlenecks, and optimizing for peak performance.

-The [Performance Efficiency design principles](/azure/well-architected/scalability/principles) provide a high-level design strategy for achieving those capacity goals against the expected usage.
+The [Performance Efficiency design principles](../../performance-efficiency/principles.md) provide a high-level design strategy for achieving those capacity goals against the expected usage.

 ### Design checklist

-Start your design strategy based on the design review checklist for Performance Efficiency for defining a baseline based on key performance indicators for Azure Disks.
+Start your design strategy based on the [design review checklist for Performance Efficiency](../../performance-efficiency/checklist.md).
+Define a baseline that's based on key performance indicators for Azure Disk Storage.

 > [!div class="checklist"]
 >